 Ideally, pupils should have exposure to the content of the 11+ in Year 4 as it is demanding.
-However, I have taken a number of Year 5 students from the beginning of the academic year.
+However, I have taken a number of Year 3 and Year 5 students from the beginning of the academic year.
 In general, I follow a similar approach for all year groups but the content has been broken down for Year 4 and 5 below.

 I set important foundations in maths and English.
 In maths, I follow the Singapore method to develop mathematical knowledge, understanding and fluency in concepts such as place value, fractions and shape.
 To help develop students' problem-solving skills, I use visual resources, including the bar model.
 In English, we cover spelling, grammar, punctuation, comprehension and writing.
 I start by going back to basics, looking at nouns, verbs, adverbs and adjectives and then move on to more complex word classes such as pronouns, modal verbs and extended phrases.
 A writing exercise is set every month and we cover a variety of written texts through comprehension.
 Students also sit test papers, including 10+ exams and Bond assessment papers.